Skip to content

 In 2017 Charlotte moved to Arup, a consulting firm, where she led a public health and social science team undertaking research, evidence synthesis and health impact assessment for urban regeneration, transport and large infrastructure schemes such as Heathrow Airport and High Speed 2 railway.

 In 2021, Charlotte joined St George's, University of London to continue her research activities relating to noise and health and lifecourse mental health.
-She is recognised for her expertise in the field of environmental noise effects on health (mental health, wellbeing, cardiovascular health, children's learning) and has advised the World Health Organization, DEFRA, and the UK Airport Commission on the public health impact of environmental noise.
-Charlotte is currrently Secretary for the International Commission on Biological Effects of Noise (ICBEN).
+She is recognised for her expertise in the field of environmental noise effects on health (mental health, wellbeing, cardiovascular health, children's learning) and has advised the World Health Organization, DEFRA, the UK Airport Commission on the public health impact of environmental noise, and the House of Lords Science and Technology Committee enquiry.

-She is a Fellow of the American College of Epidemiology and a Fellow of the British Psychological Society.
-She is currently a member of the expert advisor panel for the Independent Commission for Civil Aviation Noise (ICCAN) and recently completed a 6-year term on the Research Funding Committee for the National Institute of Health Research Public Health Research Programme.
+She is a Fellow of the British Psychological Society.
+She has completed a 6-year term on the Research Funding Committee for the National Institute of Health Research Public Health Research Programme.
 She was project lead for the revision of ISO/TS 15666 - the international standard for assessing noise annoyance in local communities.

-Charlotte has held Principal Investigator roles on grants from UK Research Councils (MRC, ESRC), government bodies (NIHR, DEFRA, DWP), the European Union, and non-government organisations (World Health Organization).
-Charlotte has collaborated nationally and internationally on large scale epidemiological cohort studies involving primary data collection (NIHR ORiEL Study; the Relachs study) and secondary analysis of UK cohorts (e.g. 1958 Birth Cohort; Adult Psychiatric Morbidity Surveys, ALSPAC, Biobank).
+Charlotte has held Principal Investigator roles on grants from UK Research Councils (MRC, ESRC), government bodies (NIHR, DEFRA, DWP), the European Union, and non-government organisations (World Health Organization, Department for Transport).
+Charlotte has collaborated nationally and internationally on large scale epidemiological cohort studies involving primary data collection (EU RANCH Study; NIHR ORiEL Study; the Relachs study) and secondary analysis of UK cohorts (e.g. 1958 Birth Cohort; Adult Psychiatric Morbidity Surveys, ALSPAC, Biobank).

 1. Clark, C., Gjestland, T., Lavia, L., Notley, H., Michaud, D. S., & Morinaga, M. (2021).
 Assessing community noise annoyance: A review of two decades of the international technical specification ISO/TS 15666:2003.
 Journal of the Acoustical Society of America, 150, 3362.